rafaelwaterkemper/typescript-cheatsheet/README.md

 Discriminated Unions
 --
-Used to discriminate which type for a union type using a literal property when they have the same properties;
+Used to discriminate which type for a Union Type using a literal property when they have the same properties;
         type Square = {
             kind: 'square';
             size: number;